Right to Information Portal

 Further information about Whole of Government policy and the relevant legislation is available from the RTI website.

 Right to Information requests at Townsville Hospital and Health Service

-The Right to Information (RTI) process at Townsville Hospital and Health Service (HHS) is managed by the Release of Information (ROI) Unit at The Townsville Hospital.
+The Right to Information (RTI) process at Townsville Hospital and Health Service (HHS) is managed by the Release of Information (ROI) Unit at Townsville University Hospital.
 All RTI applications for Townsville HHS facilities or services are sent to the ROI Unit.